 Carriers use shipping zones to calculate shipping costs.
 In the US, these can range from Zone 1 to Zone 8.

 Shipping zones are calculated based on where an order is shipped from.
 This means that two different points of origin with the same destination could be shipping to completely different zones.

 The higher the shipping zone, the more expensive a package will be to ship.
 When it comes to overnight delivery, next-day shipping, and other expedited shipping options, the price increase between zones gets exponentially higher.

 4. Shipping agreements with carriers

 You may be eligible to receive discounted shipping rates from carriers.
 Some carriers offer discounts for small businesses, while others discount rates based on high shipping volumes.
-When choosing which carrier(s) — or third-party providers — to work with, look into which rate discounts might be available to you.
+When choosing which carrier(s) — or third-party logistics providers — to work with, look into which rate discounts might be available to you.

-Because ShipBob works with different shipping carriers, delivery times are based on when the carrier scans in a package after picking packages up from a ShipBob fulfillment center.
+Because ShipBob works with different shipping carriers, delivery times are based on when the carrier scans a package after picking packages up from a ShipBob fulfillment center.
 This can be later that same day or the next business day, depending on the carrier and time of day.

 Get started with ShipBob today